LoyolaChicagoBooks/introcs-csharp/rst/ifelsechained.rst

 function to convert a numerical grade to a letter grade, 'A', 'B', 'C', 'D' or 'F', where the cutoffs for 'A', 'B', 'C', and 'D' are 90, 80, 70, and 60 respectively.
-One way to write the function would be test for one grade at a time, and resolve all the remaining possibilities inside the next ``else`` clause.
+One way to write the function would be to test for one grade at a time, and resolve all the remaining possibilities inside the next ``else`` clause.
 If we do this consistent with our indentation conventions so far::